ekhi-arzac/RidesFX/README.md

 * #### Guest user:
 Also, when initializing the application, instead of a test driver, we will use a guest.
 This guest will be able to see all the rides, but not to book them.
 * #### Event flows and sequence diagram:
-On the other hand, we have implemented new event flows, for the: Check availability of rides, create alert, and remove alert in the use case diagram.
+On the other hand, we have implemented new event flows, for the: Check availability of rides, create alert, and remove alert in the use case diagram, therefore we have done the sequence diagram for the Query rides use case.

 _Authors: Amets Martiarena, Ekhi Arzac, Jon Reboiro._